covalent substances header image

 Bromine 185 bromine molecule Br2 -7.2 58.5

-Iodine 198 iodine Cl2 113.7 184.3
+Iodine 198 iodine l2 113.7 184.3

-The general trend in the melting and boiling points of the halogens is obvious and very dramatic.
-This trend mirrors the size of the molecules.
-All of the halogens from fluorine to iodine consist of small diatomic molecules; but obviously the molecules get much larger as we go from the very small fluorine to the much larger iodine atoms.
 Small molecules like fluorine have very low melting and boiling points and larger molecules such as iodine have significantly higher melting and boiling points.
 The molecules are of course getting more massive (heavier) from fluorine to iodine but this would not account alone for such a difference in the melting and boiling points.
 The reason for the increase in the melting and boiling points is also due to an increase in the amount and the strength of the intermolecular bonding between the molecules - remember the larger the molecule and the more electrons it has the greater the amount of intermolecular bonding present and also the strength of the bonding will be much larger too.
+So the larger iodine molecules will have much more intermolecular bonding between them than the much smaller fluorine molecules.

 Surface area and intermolecular bonding